steinhardt/website/pages/05-Computers.markdown

 # Apple iMac `MAHLIKA`

 Pronounced *mah-hill-kah*. `MAHLIKA` is the name of my 27-inch [Apple iMac][].
 She is what I use for writing, coding and video conferencing with friends.
-She took over from my 2008 Mac mini (see above) as my primary home computer shortly after I bought her in 2012.
+She took over from my 2008 Mac mini (see below) as my primary home computer shortly after I bought her in 2012.

 **Manufacturer**: Apple.
 **Make and model**: unknown.[^mactracker] <!-- FIXME CHECK WITH MACTRACKER -->